elf4j/elf4j-api/README.md

 - Log Level

-If the API user gets a `Logger` instance via a `Logger#instance(...)` method call, the default log level of such instance is decided by the Service Provider implementation.
-If the API user gets a `Logger` instance via a `Logger#at[Level]()` method call, then the Service Provider should supply such instance with the requested level.
+If the API user gets a `Logger` instance via a `Logger#instance(...)` call, the default log level of such instance is decided by the Service Provider implementation.
+If the API user gets a `Logger` instance via a `Logger#at[Level]()` call, then the Service Provider should supply such instance with the requested level.

 - `Supplier` Functional Arguments